 My “office hours” will stay the same, but…

 Before Covid, the hours you could be sure to reach me were 6-10 pm on Tuesday nights (at home) and 1-5 pm on Thursday afternoons (at church).
 When Covid hit, I still kept the same hours–but only at home.
 (The time saved in driving time made it possible to write more frequent p2p columns, make more phone calls, and type up more of my sermons.)
 The new schedule will be sort of a hybrid model.
 I will still keep Tuesday-night and Thursday-afternoon “office hours”–but I will not always be at UCN on Thursdays.
-Of course, I will still come to church on the Sundays I’m preaching, and on one weekday every week.
+Of course, I will still come to church on the Sundays I’m preaching, and, once the numbers go down and it’s safe, on one weekday every week.
 But the weekday visit will more often be on a Wednesday instead of Thursday.
 Why?
 Well, since our adult-education classes are now being held on Wednesday evenings, it doesn’t make sense for me to drive to UCN and back on Wednesday and Thursday of every week.
 (Not that I would mind the extra travel, but the extra cost to the church–in both driving hours and mileage reimbursement–would be quite hefty: about $250 more a month in extra mileage costs (amounting to $3,000 a year), and 9 hours less time available per month (amounting to over 100 hours a year).

 The next class I will lead will be on the 4 Wednesday evenings of January, on the subject of “The Religions of India”–January 5 (Hinduism); January 12 (Jainism); January 19 (Buddhism); and January 26 (Sikhism).